 How does Unily store Clients Personal Data?
 (E.g. on computer and/or manual files and/or personal devices)?

-Data is stored within a Microsoft Azure Datacentre in the same legal boundary as the data controllers Microsoft Office 365/Azure Active Directory tenant.
-Additionally, DR copies of the data is Geo-replicated to a Microsoft Azure Datacentre within the same judicial data boundary.
+Personal data is stored within a Microsoft Azure Datacentre in the same legal boundary as the data controllers Microsoft Office 365/Azure Active Directory tenant.
+Additionally, DR copies of the personal data is Geo-replicated to a Microsoft Azure Datacentre within the same judicial data boundary.

 All client data is stored on Microsoft Azure SQL Databases with Transparent Data Encryption 256 bit AES, and Microsoft Azure Storage Accounts with Storage Encryption 256 bit AES.
 Keys are managed by Microsoft.

 Are all manual files stored within the organisation, or is third-party data storage used?